 International Health Regulations (IHR) (admin.ch)

-• Secondly, Switzerland is participating in the discussions on a new convention on pandemic preparedness, prevention and response.
+Switzerland is participating in the discussions on a new agreement on pandemic preparedness and response.
 The coronavirus pandemic has demonstrated the importance of good international cooperation, coordination, and close knowledge sharing in international health crises.
+The outcome of the negotiations on the WHO pandemic agreement will be submitted to the 78th World Health Assembly in May 2025 at the latest.

 Geneva as international health capital